yash9025/yash9025/README.md

 ## About

-- Full-stack developer & 3rd-year CSE student at **Pandit Deendayal Energy University**, CGPA 9.53
+- Full-stack developer &amp; 3rd-year CSE student at **Pandit Deendayal Energy University**, CGPA 9.53
 - Working at **Abould**, shipped 4 client projects, 2 live in production with 400+ active users
 - Solo-built **WriteOffGenie**, a US fintech SaaS, from system design to deployment
 - Building healthcare RAG pipelines to streamline the patient journey and ease access to care